bkimball-livefront/github-sandbox/merge-conflicts/delete-vs-modify/MergeConflicts-Delete-Modify.md

 - `modified in modify-branch`: Shows which branch modified it
 - `Version modify-branch of conflict-file.txt left in tree`: Git keeps the modified version for you to decide

+> **💡 Modify/Delete Conflicts**: Decide whether the file should exist.
+If keeping, re-add with intended content. **Tip:** Use CLI commands below rather than IDE merge tools - they handle file existence conflicts more clearly than visual editors.

 ---

 ### Step 5 — Resolve the Conflict